aamer2411/azure-databricks-pipeline-insurance-guidewireCDA-claims/Full_Project_Walkthrough.md

-# Claims Practice Project Guide
+# Project Guide
-## A Scaled-Down Learning Version of the Slide Insurance GW CDA Claims Pipeline

 ---

 ## 1. Purpose

-This project is a **hands-on learning environment** that mirrors the real Slide Insurance Guidewire CDA Claims pipeline but at a much smaller scale — 5 tables instead of 813, simulated S3 data instead of real Guidewire CDA AWS S3 data.
+This project is a **hands-on learning environment** that mirrors the real Production Environment Guidewire CDA Claims pipeline but at a much smaller scale — 5 tables instead of 813, simulated S3 data instead of real Guidewire CDA AWS S3 data.

 The goal is to understand and build every layer of the pipeline end-to-end: